There is no doubt that the refugee and SIV population in Charlottesville is disproportionately affected by the continuously evolving COVID-19 crisis.

 - Volunteer visits to clients

-- Sewing classes at the IN House are suspended until further notice.
+- Sewing classes at the IN House

-- In-kind donations of clothing, furniture, and household items are suspended until further notice.
+- In-kind donations of clothing, furniture, and household items

+Any changes to this protocol will be announced here.
 Thank you for your cooperation as we all work together to slow the spread of COVID-19 in our community and protect the health of our clients, volunteers, and staff.

 If you think you may have symptoms of novel coronavirus, contact your doctor’s office.
 DO NOT GO ANYWHERE TO BE SEEN.
 CALL FIRST.
 Many of IN's clients are seen at the International Family Medicine Clinic.
 If you call there, you can ask for an interpreter on the line: appointments: 434-924-5348; daytime emergencies: 434-924-5340; after hours emergencies: 434-924-0000.
 The UVA Health Emergency Room phone number is 434-924-3627, also with interpreters available by phone.

 COVID-19 Videos (developed by the Refugee Response and CC Cleveland, script vetted by the Ohio Department of Health)

 Fact Sheets (many languages)